COVID-19

 18.1 Corporation - business - procedure

-Enquiries relating to any matter connected with the business of The Corporation of the City of London may be made by members to the Chair or, through him/her, to another member or to the City Manager or to a Managing Director or his/her designate, at Stage XI, as identified in section 6.1 of this by-law.
+Enquiries relating to any matter connected with the business of The Corporation of the City of London may be made by members to the Chair or, through them, to another member or to the City Manager or to a Deputy City Manager or their designate, at Stage XI, as identified in section 6.1 of this by-law.

 18.2 Argument - opinions - debate - prohibited